xebialabs/blueprints/docker/application/README.md

     `[docker/application]`

-If you accept the defaults, a container that runs the [nginx image](https://hub.docker.com/_/nginx) will be deployed.
+If you accept the defaults, a package with a container that runs the [nginx image](https://hub.docker.com/_/nginx) will be defined.

 ## Tools and technologies